Work harder. Do yoga. Make more money. Eat less sugar. Make it look easy. Don’t stress.

 I consumed all kinds of advice to figure out what I should be doing to turn me into a capable human being again.
 All that did was add more shoulds to my life, which made me feel super guilty and even more crappy.

 My guess is that some of you can relate to that.
-Now, why on earth do we allow all these shoulds to come into our lives if they generally make us feel like a bad, lazy person?
-Why would we want to keep doing something that makes us wanna overdose on ice cream and bad TV?
+Now, why on earth would we should all over ourselves if it makes us feel like a bad, lazy person?
+Why would we want to keep doing something that makes us want to overdose on ice cream and bad TV?

 Well, there’s a psychological trick at play.

-Shoulding all over ourselves has us feel like responsible grownups
+Shoulding all over ourselves makes us feel like responsible grownups

 In my case, I constantly reminded myself of all the things I should be doing or I should have accomplished by, well, yesterday.
 I felt guilty about not crossing things off my to-do list, And I kept reminding myself of where I fell short because I thought it would somehow make me a more responsible person.

-Here’s what I figured: Acknowledging what you should be doing doesn’t make you any more productive/responsible/accomplished.
-It also doesn’t get things done for us.
-And most importantly, it doesn’t contribute to our happiness.
+Acknowledging what you should be doing doesn’t make you any more productive/responsible/accomplished.
+It also doesn’t get things done for you.
+If anything, it gets in the way.